 The project partners recognise that reintroductions can only succeed if they are integrated into the communities and landscapes where they take place.
 Lynx cannot and should not be forced upon the people of Scotland, but it is also important to have an open discussion acknowledging that, against the backdrop of a global biodiversity crisis, there is an opportunity to bring back not just a charismatic native species, but the missing ecological processes that it would restore.

-Lynx to Scotland will actively seek to include a wide range of stakeholders who represent multiple perspectives.
-The process will be a genuine opportunity for everyone to influence the outcome.
+Lynx to Scotland will actively seek to include a wide range of stakeholders who represent multiple perspectives, giving everyone opportunity to influence the outcome.
 The project will also identify any barriers that exist and explore how they might be addressed in a way that gives confidence and builds trust between all the groups involved.
 The study launches in January 2021 and will initially focus on the Cairngorms and Argyll, two areas identified as satisfying the biological requirements of lynx.